chri3i/Ruvaak-Readme/README.md

 - Lucien (If you set a supported nickname, he will call you by that)
 - NASC (Normal Attacks Stamina Consumtion, pretty straight forward.
 Adjust how much stamina your weapons should use)
 - SkyUI
-- Smart Harvest (choose whatever you want there or pause it by pressing 'G' outside of menus)
+- Smart Harvest (choose whatever you want there or pause it by pressing 'O (the letter)' outside of menus)
 - The Ultimate Dodge Mod (A config will get loaded upon start.
 You don't have to change anything there really)
 - XPMSE (Adjust the equip styles for your character)
+- I recommend to look at 'Breakable Equipment' to flag any lantern (one is found in the starting room) as unbreakable

 ### Starting the Game

 After the MCM is done you'll notice that you're in a room with a weird small dragon and a few objects to loot.
 Take whatever you want from inside the room to gear up for an adventure.
+I highly suggest taking the 'stakes' with you and always keep some in your inventory as it might be the only way to reliably kill vampires.
 Afterwards talk to the dragon and choose your beginning.
 There are tons of options, so just pick what sounds best to you.
 Open the door once you've picked the beginning and go through it. **Please do not try to sprint and jump throught it like you're at the olympic games.
 All you can get out of that is possibly some weird bugs.**
 **Note that Ruvaak has some very strong spawns in the wild.
 Choosing a start that puts you into the wilderness can result in immediate combat/death**